devedse/DevePar/README.md

 # DevePar
 This project contains a basic implementation of the RAID 5 and RAID 6 algorithms in C#.
 It can basically also used for the Parchive algorithm.

+**Currently this solution does not contain any working code so it should just be used for research purposes**

 ## Build status

 | Travis (Linux/Osx build) | AppVeyor (Windows build) |